flashbots/flashbots-docs/docs/flashbots-auction/searchers/advanced/bundle-pricing.md

 Second, you may be competing with other searchers to capture the same opportunities, and they may be paying a higher gas price than you.
 Again, check the gas price that your bundles are paying by simulating them first and logging how much you are paying for a particular opportunity in a particular block.
 Then if your bundle is not included you can use the [blocks API](https://blocks.flashbots.net/) to see what bundle was included in your target block and how much they paid.

-Third, bundles below 42,000 gas used are rejected by the relay.
+Third, bundles below 42,000 gas used are rejected by the Flashbots builder.
 This is to mitigate spam bundles that do nothing meaningful on chain.